ThomasNJordan/AsteroidMitigation/README.md

 # AsteroidMitigation

-AsteroidMitigation is a solary system simulation that demonstrates the use case and effectivness of laser-based Asteroid Mitigation Systems (AMS).
+AsteroidMitigation is a solar system simulation that demonstrates the use case and effectivness of laser-based Asteroid Mitigation Systems (AMS).

 AsteroidMitigation does the following
 - Models the solar system and the tileted, uneven, inconsistent orbits of the planets